Formal Non-Compete Contract Template for Freelancers

 - Instead of a separate agreement altogether, non-compete agreements are often part of, or a clause within, a more formal contract.

 - Non-compete agreements are sometimes called non-solicitation agreements or non-solicitation clauses.
-I've run into a few of these, and haven't seen a lot of difference with a layman's eye.
 However, there are some specific legal differences that are beyond our need and my expertise.
 Again, this highlights the writer's need for professional legal counsel.

 - Most aspects of contracts are somewhat negotiable.
 If you're not comfortable with what your client wants you to sign, make sure you check in with them.